DZ-TM/Yagpdb.xyz/snippets/resplit.md

 Max must be an integer, if it is -1 or equivalent, it returns all results, otherwise the result is limited (in the amount of elements it can have in the slice) by the max.

 reSplit returns a string slice.

+> This file will be deleted in a small while, as it is no longer needed.